Honors Program in Psychology

-The honors program in Psychology offers students the opportunity to work in depth on an empirical project during the senior year.
+The honors program in Psychology offers students the opportunity to work in-depth on an empirical project during their senior year.
 These projects usually involve 3 course credits, one in the fall semester and two in the spring; in some cases that order can be reversed.
 Be aware that the thesis fulfills a seminar requirement in the area of your thesis, so that thesis writers need to take only one seminar in a different area for the psychology major.
+Given COVID changes to the major, thesis writers in the classes of 2021, 2022, and 2023 need to take one seminar in any area (not specifically in a different area than their thesis work).

 - background in the area